-which was firstly described by Jenčová in \cite{jenčová2023recoverability} and holds for pairs of quantum states that fulfil $\mu \sigma \leq \rho \leq \lambda \sigma$ with constants $\lambda>\mu \geq 0$.
-As outlined in the following, and with more detail in the methods section, the representation \eqref{eq:jencova_integral} can be used to reformulate the non-linear function $D(\rho\parallel\sigma)$ as solution to a semi definite minimisation.
+which was firstly described by Jenčová in \cite{Jencova2024} and holds for pairs of quantum states that fulfil $\mu \sigma \leq \rho \leq \lambda \sigma$ with constants $\lambda>\mu \geq 0$.\footnote{Observe that we always use $\tr^+[\cdot]$ in comparison to $\tr^-[\cdot]$ in \cite{Jencova2024}.
+The reason for that is the SDP characterization in \eqref{eq:variational_tr_plus}, which can be written without a sign.} As outlined in the following, and with more detail in the methods section, the representation \eqref{eq:jencova_integral} can be used to reformulate the non-linear function $D(\rho\Vert\sigma)$ as solution to a semidefinite minimisation.
 The leading idea of our method is then to incorporate this into \eqref{eq:general_problem} in order to obtain a SDP formulation of the whole problem.
 Along this path we make use of a discretisation of the integral in \eqref{eq:jencova_integral}.
 This discretisation introduces a set of free variational parameters into our method, and a suboptimal choice of these will produce a gap.
 This gap can however be quantified and the discretisation parameters can be adjusted iteratively leading to an increasing sequence of estimates on \eqref{eq:general_problem}.

 \textit{-- Discretisation and SDP formulation:}\; For an interval $(a,b)$ with $\mu<a<b<\lambda$ we have (see the discussion around \autoref{lem:properties_g}) the basic estimate